jhellingman/tei2html/Wiki/Formulas.md

 ### Open Issues

-1. _Line breaks._ Currently, we see linebreaks directly after the HTML ``<span>``, even when punctuation marks directly follow the math.
+1. _Unexpected Line breaks._ Currently, we see linebreaks directly after the HTML ``<span>``, even when punctuation marks directly follow the math.
 We will probably have to wrap the entire formula and the following punctuation in a no-wrap ``<span>`` to prevent this.
 A simple work-around is to put the final punctuation inside the equation.
 2. _Punctuation after labeled display math._ Some books place punctuation after the label to end a sentence or phrase.
 With the current implementation, this is very tricky to emulate.
-Just placing the punctuation after the formula is the most logical from a semantic point of view, but will require a lot of effort.
-Just place the punctuation within the displayed equation.
+Placing the punctuation after the formula is the most logical from a semantic point of view, but will require a lot of effort.
+As a work-around place this punctuation within the displayed equation.
+3. _No line-breaks._ Since HTML is unable to break SVG into lines, math formulas will not be broken into lines.
+You may consider breaking very long formulas into multiple fragments as a measure of last resort.